mhlakhani/mhlakhani-com/content/2022/04/impact-through-influence.md

 * Proactively tracking down, understanding, and resolving blockers
 * Building great relationships with other teams

 How does one become an effective tech lead?
-That is covered in the next post, coming soon!
+That is covered in [the next post](/blog/2022/04/7-habits-of-highly-effective-tech-leads/)